TankyFranky/tankyfranky.github.io/_posts/2022-12-17-GAN-snow-removel.markdown

 <div align="center"> Research Project </div>

 ### Overview
-This project was taken on as a the term project for my graduate course in machine/deep learning.
+This project was taken on as a term project for my graduate course in machine/deep learning.
 My research group proposed an alternative method to snow removal in single images that used a less task specific network architecture than the current state of the art.

 A Pix2Pix General Adversarial Network was trained to remove the effects of falling snow from images.
 Unlike leading methods (DesnowGAN), which rely on specialized snow identification layers, our method employed a general transition map architecture commonly used for tasks like aerial image-to-map transformation.